alexhkurz/alexhkurz.github.io/notes/books.md

 #### Currently Reading

 - Tim Wu (2016) **The Attention Merchants**.
 A history of advertising from 1833 until today.
+- Cory Doctorow (2023) **The Internet Con: How to Seize the Means of Computation** An account on how Big Tech created monopolies and the importance of interoperability.
 - Sean B. Carroll (2005) **Endless Forms Most Beautiful: The New Science of Evo Devo and the Making of the Animal Kingdom** What can we learn from embryology about biological evolution and the organization of cooperation?
 - Patrick Sharkey (2018) **Uneasy Peace: The Great Crime Decline, the Renewal of City Life, and the Next War on Violence**.
 How did American society organize to start bringing down crime rates in the 1990s?
 - Lee Vinsel, Andrew L. Russell (2020) **The Innovation Delusion: How Our Obsession with the New Has Disrupted the Work That Matters Most** What is technology?
 What role does maintenance vs innovation play in technology-based prosperity?